ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 --------------------------------

 Dick, Philip K. Do Androids Dream of Electric Sheep?
 New York: Ballantine, 1996.
 Print.

 Blade Runner:.
 Warner Bros.
 Home Videos, 1999.
 Film.

+Essinger, James. *A Female Genius: How Ada Lovelace Started the Computer Age.* Print.

 Gibson, William, and Bruce Sterling.
 The Difference Engine.
 New York: Bantam, 1991.
 Print.